Human trafficking in the United States: Georgia

 BeLoved Atlanta is an organization that focuses on the "community of women who have survived trafficking, prostitution, and addiction".
 BeLoved Atlanta will provide a residential home to adult women who were personally affected by sexual exploitation, they are able to provide their services to residents for up to two years.

 End It "is a coalition of the leading organizations in the world to fight for freedom".
 Their mission is to shine a light on all forms of slavery.
 End it "Partners are doing the work, on the ground, every day, to bring AWARENESS, PREVENTION, RESCUE, and RESTORATION."

-Not For Sale is about protecting individuals from modern-day slavery and human trafficking.
-Not For Sale started in San Francisco but is now located in 15 other states.
-They provide safety, job training, and life skills, along with many other outlets.
+Not For Sale is a nonprofit organization that combats human trafficking through enterprise-driven solutions, including job training, economic development, and life skills programs.
+Founded in San Francisco in 2007, the organization operates programs across the United States and internationally.

+Illinois

+Illinois, and Chicago, in particular, represents one of the most significant trafficking hub in the Midwest due to its large population, O'Hare International Airport, one of the busiest in the world and its position as a major interstate transportation corridor.
+In 2024, 792 signals were received by the National Human Trafficking Hotline from Illinois, 219 of which came from victims or survivors themselves, resulting in 385 identified cases involving 627 victims.

+In 2024, over 440 human trafficking survivors and more than 200 possible case of child trafficking were reported to Illinois authorities.
+In response, Governor JB Pritzker signed Senate Bill 2323, the Illinois Statewide Trauma-Informed Response to Human Trafficking Act, which established new human trafficking task force in areas lacking them, required additional training for state attorneys prosecuting trafficking cases, and aligned penalties for child labor trafficking with those already in place for child sex trafficking.

 Michigan

 In 2006, Governor Jennifer Granholm signed House Bill 5747 (introduced by Rep. Phil Pavlov (R)) which specifically outlawed human trafficking in Michigan.
 The relevant state statutes are sections 750.462a to 750.462i.
 Effective April 1, 2011, an additional statute, 750.462j was enacted, which set grounds for further prosecution in human trafficking cases.